The Ombuds team will

 - Bring urgent concerns to the Dean while maintaining student anonymity.

-- Partner with the Office for the Learning Environment or other relevant University resources to develop or advance initiatives to prevent problems and enhance professionalism across the school.
+- Partner with relevant University resources to develop or advance initiatives to prevent problems and enhance professionalism across the school.

 - Report general trends to the Dean.